-Because you're not in the same room or even in the same city as your business support staff, it's important that you regularly talk with them.
+Because you’re not in the same room or even in the same city as your business support staff, it’s important that you regularly talk to them.
 In some instances, your staff may find it difficult to express themselves.
-They may not be as candid about their thoughts and feelings as you'd like them to be.
+They may not be as candid about their thoughts and feelings as you’d like them to be.

 The solution is to let them get to know you better.

 Schedule a morning huddle with your staff to gather updates about current tasks and ideas for new ones.
-Take time to ask them about their personal lives, what their plans are for the weekend or for next year, and what they think about your ideas for the project.
+Take time to ask them about their personal lives, what their plans are for the weekend or next year, and what they think about your ideas for the project.
 Moreover, a daily or weekly meeting will help you identify problems as soon as they come up and work with your team to find solutions.

 A multitude of communication and collaboration tools are available.
 A favorite is Skype, which you can use to talk and chat with either one person or a group.
 You can also share your screen during a group video call.
 Other tools you can use include Google Hangouts and Slack.